 Within manufacturing, the Engineering & Vehicles industries accounted for 46% of investment in 2021.
 For this group, capital spending fell by -6.0% compared to the 3rd period of 2021 but was +1.6% higher than in Q4-21.
 Across 2021 as a whole, investment by this group of industries increased by +5.6% following a reduction of -6.3% in 2020.

-There are more details in ONS Statistical Bulletins for September and Q3-20 GDP which you can download from their web-site at https://www.ons.gov.uk/releasecalendar (12 November) or you can request it from MTA.
+There are more details in the ONS Statistical Bulletins which you can download from their web-site at https://www.ons.gov.uk/releasecalendar (31 March) or request from MTA.

 European Commission Economic Sentiment Indicator, March 2022: The European Commission (EC) draws from a range of surveys to construct confidence indicators for six sectors of the economy and then uses five of these (financial services is not part of the calculation) to make up its Economic Sentiment Indicator (ESI).
 The key point in this survey is that data collection took place after Russia’s invasion of Ukraine.